roy2909/roy2909.github.io/_posts/2024-02-12-Exploration.md

 ## Facial Recognition

-Facial recogiton id done using the DeepFace python package which is a lightweight face recognition and facial attribute analysis framework , wrapping several state of teh art models: VGG-Face,Google FaceNet, OpenFace,Facebook DeepFace,DeepID,ArcFace to name a few.
-While testimg, I found that `DeepID` model worked the best, provoding an accuracy of 94% compared to other models.
-I created a node to store an image of a person using a `store` servie and on callimg a `detect` service, it compares the stored image with the current image from the realsense camera and returns a picture of the person if the face matches with the stored image in Rviz2.
+I utilized the `DeepFace` Python package, which is a lightweight face recognition and facial attribute analysis framework integrating various cutting-edge models like VGG-Face, Google FaceNet, OpenFace, Facebook DeepFace, DeepID, and ArcFace.
+After testing, `DeepID` exhibited the highest accuracy at 94%.

+Implemented functionality includes:

+**Storage:** Images of individuals are stored using a `store` service.
+**Detection:** The `detect` service compares the stored image with the current image from a RealSense camera.
+If a match is found, a picture of the person is displayed in Rviz2.

 <!-- <div align="center">
     <img src="/assets/images/facial_recog.gif" alt="face_recog" width="700"/>